Behind The Scenes Of ABC's 'Winter Wipeout'

-Meanwhile, Pennington leads the charge when it comes to designing the Wipeout obstacles, which have ranged from the now-infamous Big Red Balls to a faux car wash and, on this particular night, a giant game of Plinko.
+Meanwhile, Larsen is responsible when it comes to building the Wipeout obstacles, which have ranged from the now-infamous Big Red Balls to a faux car wash and, on this particular night, a giant game of Plinko.

-His sources of inspiration can be anything from something he spots on a road trip to something conceived on a napkin at a coffee shop.
+Sources of inspiration for them can be anything from something he spots on a road trip to something conceived on a napkin at a coffee shop.

 "I'll come up with all these different ideas, funny ideas.
 [I] either start with a wipeout or start with a theme and just kind of mix them together.
 To have a great wipeout without hurting somebody and make it look great, that's hard to achieve," he said, explaining that the process from idea to physical obstacle is an "assembly line" of computer assisted design (CAD) drawings, steel, carpentry, foam and construction.